edgio-docs/edgio-examples/examples/token-auth/README.md

 This application exposes a few separate pages and one API endpoint:

 * Main Page `/`: This page does not require an auth token.
-* Secure Pages Landing Page `/secure`: This page does not require an auth token.
+* Token Auth Landing Page `/secure`: This page does not require an auth token.
 All links on this page (except for the link to the homepage) DO require a valid token.
 * Static Secure Page `/secure/static`: This page shows static data.
 * Static Dynamic Page `/secure/dynamic`: This page shows dynamic data fetched from a third-party API.
 * Token Generator/Decoder `/secure/generator`: This page allows the visitor to create and decode `ectoken`-compatible tokens.